 - 1. You can compile the library to create .class and .jar files that contain the annotations.
 Then, when doing pluggable type-checking, you would put those files on the classpath.
 When running your code, you can use either version of the library: the one you created or the original distributed version. - With this compilation approach, the syntax of the library annotations is validated ahead of time.
 Thus, this compilation approach is less error-prone, and the type-checker runs faster.
 You get correctness guarantees about the library in addition to your code.
 Section 28.3 describes how to compile a library. - 2.
 You can supply the annotated library source code, or a very concise variant called a "stub file", textually to the Checker Framework. - The stub file approach does not require you to compile the library source code.
 A stub file is applicable to multiple versions of a library, so the stub file does not need to be updated when a new version of the library is released.
 When provided by the author of the checker, a stub file is used automatically, with no need for the user to supply a command-line option.
-The stub file reader approach has some limitations, notably using non-standard syntax in some locations (Section 28.4.5).
 Section 28.4 describes how to create and use stub files.